 While waterproofing your home will not magically save the day, it gives your house a fighting chance to reduce damage and maintenance issues caused by water intrusion.
 Let's take a look at some specific areas that it can help with.

 Mold development and moisture are linked.
-When water comes into your home, mold can start to grow within 24 to 48 hours.
-If you have a moist place for an extended period, the likelihood is that mold is already growing there.
-Removing mold will not be a difficult task if the mold is located on a hard surface.
+When water enters your home, mold can start to grow within 24 to 48 hours.
+If you have had a moist place for an extended period, mold is likely already growing there.
+Removing mold from a hard surface will not be difficult.

 On the other hand, if mold is growing on a porous surface or, even worse, in an area that is difficult to access, it will spread and will negatively impact the air quality in your home.
 You can prevent mold growth by waterproofing your home and removing any moisture or dampness from the environment.